minostro/poolmachine/NOTES.md

-On the understanding about using ADT vs exposing implementation details about the underlying representation.
+On the understanding about using "user-defined types" vs using primitive types together.

 ```erlang
 -module(tasks).